Pennsylvania Railroad locomotive classification

 Locomotive classification on the Pennsylvania Railroad took several forms.
 Early on, steam locomotives were given single-letter classes.
 As the 26 letters were quickly assigned, that scheme was abandoned for a more complex system.
 This was used for all of the PRR's steam locomotives, and — with the exception of the final type bought (the E44) — all electric locomotives also used this scheme.

 PRR steam and electric classification

 A: 0-4-0

-Class A was the 0-4-0 type, an arrangement best suited to small switchers.
+Class A was the 0-4-0 type, an arrangement best suited to small switcher locomotives (known as "shifters" in PRR parlance).
 Most railroads abandoned the 0-4-0 after the 1920s, but the PRR kept it for use on small industrial branches, especially those with street trackage and tight turns.